Redłowo

 Redłowo is a coastal district of the Polish city of Gdynia.
 It is 2.96 km2 and has a population of 7,986 (as of 2022).

 The Pomeranian Science and Technology Park Gdynia is located in Redłowo.

+History

 Redłowo has been mentioned as far back as the 12th and 13th centuries under the name Radłowo.
 It was a royal village of the Kingdom of Poland, administratively located in the Gdańsk County in the Pomeranian Voivodeship.
 It was recognized as Redłowo in 1888.

+During the German occupation of Poland in World War II, in 1939, the occupiers operated a temporary transit camp for expelled Poles in Redłowo.

 Transport

 The Gdynia Redłowo railway station is located in Redłowo.